-LB presents the Full Story of a Football Legend who is best known by the Nickname; ‘Dave’.
+LifeBogger presents the Full Story of a Football Legend and Club owner who is best known by the Nickname; ‘Dave’.

-Our David Beckham Childhood Story Plus Untold Biography Facts brings to you a full account of notable events from his childhood time till date.
+Our version of David Beckham’s Childhood Story, including his Untold Biography, brings you a full account of notable events from his boyhood days to date.

-The analysis of the Manchester United and English Football Legend involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
-Now further adieu, let us Begin;
+The analysis of the Manchester United and English Football Legend involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

-David Beckham Childhood Story – Early Life and Family Background:
+David Beckham’s Childhood Story – Early Life and Family Background:

 David Beckham was the family’s only son.
 A middle child between two sisters, Beckham grew up with parents and siblings who were committed fans of Manchester United, England’s legendary soccer franchise.

 David inherited his parents’ love of Manchester United, and his main sporting passion was football.

 When David was a toddler, his dad, Ted, made balls out of rolled-up socks for him to kick.
 He became a phenom almost from the moment he could first kick a soccer ball.

 By the age of four, he was honing his technique for several hours a week in the park close to his home.
 His dream kick-started at this point.